 The Dunster Village map can be found here

 The official Discover Dunster website can be found here

 Today's passenger arriving at Minehead has a choice of directions and destinations to follow from the station entrance.
 A left turn across the adjacent car park brings you to the Minehead Eye which is an exciting and innovative project whichprovides a dedicated, purpose-built extreme sports skate park and youth centre.
 A right turn takes you along the seafront towards Butlins Resort.
 The path continues past the centre and the golf course and can be followed to Dunster Beach and Blue Anchor.

 Passengers looking for the beach have simply to cross the road, and there it is.

 Crossing the road and walking along the esplanade takes you towards the tall feature of North Hill.
 Along the way you pass the start of the South West Coast Path, which if followed in its entirety will take you to Poole Harbour via Lands End in Cornwall.
 The road eventually reaches the harbour which is the point where historic ships, the "Waverley" and the "Balmoral" pay their periodic visits to the town, bringing loads of visitors (and some passengers to the Railway) in an evocation of the Great Days of Bristol Channel Shipping.
 For those seeking some quiet and tranquillity turning off the esplanade and up into North Hill is recommended but be aware that there is some hard hill climbing involved.

-The left turn out of the Station takes you past the Beach Hotel, popular with coach companies as a base for touring the area and into the main shopping area of the town.
+The left turn out of the Station takes you past the Beach Hotel (which houses the Visitor Information Centre and Museum) whihc takes you to the main shopping area of the town.
 This is the usual mixture of seaside souvenir shops and the more specialised outlets, the latter being further from the Seafront.